Software-Solutions-Australia/OpenTopoMap-Victoria-AU-for-Meshtastic/README.md

 WARNING: Due to the extremely large number of small files this could take several hours to copy over, make sure you have the time.

 The folder structure from the root directory should look like this: /maps/OTM-VIC/....
-If the root directory doesn't contain thr maps folder it won't work.
+If the root directory doesn't contain the maps folder it won't work.

 This also allows for other maps such as OSM-AUS to be placed in the maps folder.